instructure/canvas-lms/doc/api/file_uploads.md

 Canvas again, and needs to be authenticated using the normal API access token authentication.

-In the case of a 201 Created, the upload has been complete and the Canvas JSON representation of the file can be retrieved with a GET from the provided Location.
+In the case of a 201 Created, the upload has been completed and the Canvas JSON representation of the file can be retrieved with a GET from the provided Location.